USF-CS315-F23/USF-CS315-F23.github.io/assignments/project02.md

     C: 6
     Asm: 6

-**find_max_index**
+**swap**

-Given an array of integers, return the index of the largest integer in the array
+Given an array of integers, swap element at index i with the element at index j:

+    ./swap <i> <j> <a0> <a1> <a2> ...

-    $ ./find_max_index 5 4 3 2 1
+    $ ./swap 0 1 5 4 3 2 1
-    C: 0
-    Asm: 0
-    $./find_max_index 1 2 3 4 5
-    C: 4
+    C: 4 5 3 2 1
-    Asm: 4
+    Asm: 4 5 3 2 1
+    ./swap 4 3 11 22 33 55 66 77
+    C: 11 22 33 66 55 77
+    Asm: 11 22 33 66 55 77

 **sort**

-Given the address of an array of unsigned integers, and the length of the array, sort the input array descending (largest to smallest) in place given the C implementation of the sorting algorithm.
-Your `sort_s` implementation must use `find_max_index_s`
+Given the address of an array of unsigned integers, and the length of the array, sort the input array in increasing order (largest to smallest) in place using the given C implementation of insertion sort.
+Your `sort_s` implementation must call `swap_s`.

     $ ./sort 10 30 20
-    C: 30 20 10
+    C: 10 20 30
-    Asm: 30 20 10
+    Asm: 10 20 30

 ## Given

 1. The starter repo contains C implementations for each of the programs
-1. Test cases are available in [https://github.com/cs315-s23/tests](https://github.com/cs315-s23/tests)
+1. Test cases are available in [https://github.com/USF-CS315-F23/tests](https://github.com/USF-CS315-F23/tests)

+## Exam-like Problems

 ## Rubric

 1. 80 points: automated test cases
-1. 5 points: clean repo (no build products) which compiles and links successfully
-1. 15 points: code quality: consistent formatting, no dead or redundant code, no unnecessarily complex code, readable comments
+1. 20 points: exam-like problems

+## Code quality

+Points will be deduction if you repo is not clean, that if it contains build artifacts like executables or `.o` files.

+Just like with C code, make sure that you format you Assembly code consistently.
+Use consistent eindentation (spaces not tabs), consistent label formatting, and consistent use of newlines.
+Points will be deducted for any code quality issues, but any points deducted can be earned back.